g76r/libp6core/README.md

 -------

-This software is made availlable to you under the terms of the GNU Affero General Public License version 3, see LICENSE file content.
+This software is made availlable to you under the terms of the GNU Affero General Public License version 3, see AGPL-3.0.txt file content.

 BUILD INSTRUCTIONS
 ------------------